-If you need to cook a gluten free thanksgiving dinner fear not because we’ve got you covered.
+If you need to cook a gluten free Thanksgiving dinner fear not because we’ve got you covered.
 Below you will find everything you need to produce a glorious gluten free turkey dinner.

-This is a collection of gluten free thanksgiving dinner recipes drawn from across the web.
+This is a collection of gluten free Thanksgiving dinner recipes drawn from across the web.
 The idea is to give you a one-stop page to help you to find and take you straight to the recipes you need to make a healthy, tasty gluten free feast for you and your guests.

-Gluten free thanksgiving appetizers
+Gluten free Thanksgiving appetisers

-Not everyone serves starters or appetizers, but when they do, they normally involve bread, crispbreads or pastry.
+Not everyone serves starters or appetisers, but when they do, they normally involve bread, crispbreads or pastry.
 Loading these with tasty toppings is a quick and easy way for a host to cater for everyone’s tastes and keep them happy until dinner is ready.

-Fortunately, lots of gluten free canapés and appetizers are easy to make and serve instead.
+Fortunately, lots of gluten free canapes and appetizers are easy to make and serve instead.
 Here are links to some of our favourites:

 Stuffed celery filled with cream cheese – surprisingly tasty and easy

 Sweet potato bites – a slice of roasted sweet potato is a great alternative to a cracker

 Loaded potato skins – roasted potato skins are also a great gluten free cracker alternative